-A description of the advantages of this approach and details of the software environment are provided in Appendix C: Summary of RIEO Low-Cost Computer Approach.
+A description of the advantages of this approach and details of the software environment are provided in Appendix B.

-The original implementation of the RIEO low-cost computer infrastructure used much less capable machines as clients (Pentium 1 and Pentium desktop computers).
-However experience has demonstrated that there are significant advantages of acquiring used corporate laptops:
+The original implementation of the Reneal IEO low-cost computer infrastructure used much less capable machines as clients (Pentium 1 and Pentium 2 desktop computers).
+However experience has demonstrated that there are significant advantages of acquiring more capable used equipment from a single source: